setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 >
 > 11:00 AM - 30-minute Meeting 5
 >
 > 11:30 AM - 30-minute Meeting 6
->
-> 12:00 PM - **10-minute Break**
->
-> 12:10 PM - Meet for 60-minute lunch

-Do not force your visitors to awkwardly explain the personal reasons why they need to leave a meeting early -- give them breaks.

-See the template below for an example of how to fit breaks into the day.
+See the template below for a more complete example of how to fit breaks into the day.